Classes will begin as scheduled on Monday, August 31.

 Until further notice:

-Faculty and staff members in all other buildings are asked to continue to pick up mail and parcels at the Clinton Center, as initiated during spring 2020.
-To request delivery of heavy or large items to your building’s mail room, please contact Central Receiving at ext.
-5729.
+To request delivery of heavy or large items to your building’s mail room, please contact Central Receiving at 878-5729.

 This guidance applies through April 15, 2020, and is subject to extension.
 It supports the continued processing of time records and payments for hourly employees (includes CSEA Hourly, UUP Hourly, student assistants, and work study):